yungshenglu/StudyJams/Coursera/FeatureEng/5-TFTransform/README.md

     * A. You need to compute the vocabulary list for categorical columns from your training dataset
     * B. You want to invoke on-the-fly preprocessing for ML models based solely on the inputs to a model function as part of your graph
-    * C. You want to scale your inputs based on min/max value in the dataset *x D. You want to take a rolling-average of the number of cars at an intersection during the last hour
+    * C. You want to scale your inputs based on min/max value in the dataset
+    * D. You want to take a rolling-average of the number of cars at an intersection during the last hour
     > Answer: A. C.
 2. The Analyze phase of `tf.transform` is carried out via:
     * A. A TensorFlow program that contains Beam transforms